 A teacher with full licensure in a position shall prevail over a teacher with greater points but who is lacking full licensure in that subject area.
-"Full licensure" means an initial, or standard, non-contingent license to teach in a subject area or grade level, in contrast with a license that is provisional, temporary, or conditional on the fulfillment of additional course work or passing exams or any other requirement of the Arkansas Department of

-Education, other than the attainment of annual professional development training.
+"Full licensure" means an initial, or standard, non-contingent license to teach in a subject area or grade level, in contrast with a license that is provisional, temporary, or conditional on the fulfillment of additional course work or passing exams or any other requirement of the Arkansas Department of Education, other than the attainment of annual professional development training; or teaching under a waiver from licensure.